Our dive team is made up of an electric bunch, with many specialising in a particular area of diving. Below is a quick bio on each one.

 Mark Battams – a fireman by day, Mark is a TDI technical instructor and focuses his efforts teaching people starting out on their technical diving journey.
 His diligence is world renown, which is what you want when it comes to 100% oxygen and other voodoo gases.
 With his bionic knees (patent pending), Mark is not faster than a speeding bullet, can’t stop a locomotive, but can run up the stairs at Shiprock in 19.03 seconds flat.

-Andrew Trevor-jones – our official weekend wordsmith, Andrew writes the content you see on our blog, website, and other marketing material.
-Andrew’s a keen underwater photographer and recently started looking at closed-circuit rebreathers to take things to the next level.
+Andrew Trevor-jones – Andrew’s a keen underwater photographer and recently started looking at closed-circuit rebreathers to take things to the next level.
+Andrew occasionally shares his knowledge and advice here on our website and can be seen our in the water in Sydney every weekend.
 Checkout his website and photos http://andrewtrevor-jones.com/

 Peter Aitkin – he used to fight fires for a living, but now teaches diving and installs the occasional wall or door.
 One of our newest instructors, Peter is putting years of diving and life experience to good use and showing those youngster how it is done.
 Not content with a 40m no-deco limit (who came up with that anyway?), “No-Fear Peter” is getting into technical diving and keeping that fire alight.

 Stan Bow – we’re not sure how, but we seemed to have cornered the market on ex-fire fighters.
 Stan is also one of our instructors and enjoys teaching open water classes and leading club dives.
 Stan’s passion for diving is evident, as if he’s not teaching you’ll see him out with the dive club getting in amongst it.
 We suspect, but can’t confirm, that his hair turned that white after a stressful encounter with a 6.2m Port Jackson shark.